 |Post-Master’s Certificate - awarded for completion of an organized program of study; designed for people who have completed a Master’s degree but do not meet the requirements of academic degrees at the doctoral level.||3.4%|

 Online Aeronautical Engineering Programs

-In the 2018-2019 academic year, 87 schools offered some type of aerospace and aeronautical engineering program.
+In 2018-2019, 87 schools offered a aerospace engineering program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.